-At Solid City Smiles, either Dr. Gregg Codelli or Dr. Daniel Shelby can tell you that LANAP® has several benefits to traditional gum disease treatment.
+At Solid City Smiles, Dr. Gregg Codelli and Dr. Daniel Shelby can tell you that LANAP® has several benefits to traditional gum disease treatment.
 But before you can understand these benefits, you need to know how LANAP® works.
 Laser gum surgery is different from regular dental surgery in a few key ways.
 This is how it works:

 - Then a pulsed laser is used to remove all bacteria and diseased tissue from the area.
 This is a highly intelligent laser that is able to distinguish between healthy and infected tissue.
 Patients experience little to no pain or discomfort during the process.